lisp-mirror/Mang/README.md

 ```

 For an example of a complete feature definition file see
 `test/features.mang`.
-This file does not contain any examples of binary
+That file does not contain any examples of binary
 features.

 ### Privative Features